heidihuang-wav/quartz/content/Daily Notes/Birth of this Microblog.md

 ---
-title: "Birth of this Website"
+title: "Birth of this Microblog"
 tags:
 - DailyNotes
 ---

-Dunno what I'm doing but this is cool :) And free!
+Dunno what I'm doing but this is cool :) and makes me very happy!

 Took me way too long to realize the reason this wasn't working was because I don't know how to read instructions lol.
 Read more closely next time.